Vegadhardik7/Movie-Recommendation-System/README.md

 # APPROCH & METHODOLOGY FOR THIS PROJECT:

 At first I imported all the essential libraries such as Pandas, Numpy, Flask, Tensorflow...etc.
-Then I started to create a basic Flask model.
+Then I started to create a our model.
-After that at home function I took the opinion of user.
-Then I passed it to the Prediction function in which with the help of Bidirectinal GRU are precicting the emotions of the users and showing them ads based on that.
+After that I took the favourite flim of user.
+Then I passed it to the Prediction function in which with the help of cosine similairty we are predicting the top 5 similar flims which user will enjoy.

 # APPLICATION PREVIEW: